 The story is about one of Santa’s elves who learns about his origins and goes to New York to meet his biological father.
 As one of Santa’s elves, he loves to left up the Christmas spirit and Christmas cheer around him but he gets confronted with a world of non-believers and cynics.
 The film was a financial success and received positive reviews.

 A boy who is beginning to question Santa’s existence boards a train known as “The Polar Express” that is going to the North Pole on Christmas Eve.
 During his journey, he will have magical adventures where he learns about the spirit of Christmas, bravery, and friendship.

 Shrek does his best to enjoy the holidays for the sake of Fiona and plans a cozy family celebration.
-Unfortunately, everyone seems to have their own ideas about what Christmas is all about and when they try to join in the fun, Shrek’s plans end up changing creating a unforgettable Christmas.
+Unfortunately, everyone seems to have their own ideas about what Christmas is all about, and when they try to join in the fun, Shrek’s plans end up changing creating an unforgettable Christmas.

 The film is a television special set shortly after the events of “Shrek the Third” and before the events of “Shrek Forever After.”
 Easily made by the audience into a Christmas favorite and the soundtrack is absolutely entertaining.
 Try singing the 12 days of Christmas “Shrek” style with family and friends.

 Now I would like to hear from you: Which of these movies have you seen already?
 Are there any fantasy Christmas movies from the early 2000s that were not mentioned but are favorites of yours?
 Feel free to leave a comment in the section below.